 - Raqib Islam (University of North Carolina at Charlotte) - see project presentation

 The Spring 2022 SciAuth student fellows were:

-- Arif Arifuzzaman (University of Nevada, Reno) - see: project report
+- Arif Arifuzzaman (University of Nevada, Reno) - see: project report and related publication

 - Christopher Moppel (Grinnell College)

 - Linh Tang (Grinnell College) - see: project repo

 - Michael Mason (University of Nebraska-Lincoln)